roelfie/spring-cloud/README.md

 See the [spring-cloud-config documentation](https://cloud.spring.io/spring-cloud-config/reference/html/#_locating_remote_configuration_resources) for more information.

-## 2.4 - Consuming
+## 2.4 - Creating a Config Server client

-Consuming Config:
-* Spring Cloud Config client starter project
-* Point to the Config Server in a Bootstrap file
-* Downloads Config at application startup
+1. In your existing Spring Boot application, include a dependency on `spring-cloud-config-client`
+2. Add a `src/main/resources/bootstrap.properties` with properties:
+   - `spring.application.name=<appname>` (should match the file name in the git repo)
+   - `spring.cloud.config.uri=http://localhost:9000` (the Config Server uri)

+Your application will now download the configuration at application startup.
-* Leverages Spring Lifecycle (Config loaded before bean post-processing)
+It leverages the Spring Lifecycle (the config will be loaded before bean post-processing).